-Although some may think hair is merely a physical identifier, hair and the black identity mean so much more.
-There's more to black hair than what simply meets the eye.
-There's always a story tied to the hair that sprouts from our head; it's a journey full of ups, downs, turns, and roadblocks.
+Although some may think hair is merely a physical identifier, hair and the Black identity mean so much more.
+There's more to Black hair than what simply meets the eye.
+There's always a story tied to the hair that sprouts from our head; it's a journey full of ups, downs, sharp turns, and roadblocks.
 Oftentimes, this story is far from a smooth-sailing tale.
 As we go through life, our hair is met with many changes, which means something different for everyone.
 It could mean finally transitioning your chemically relaxed or permed hair, which is a treatment to make your curly hair permanently straight, to natural.
 It could mean strengthening your strands from years of heat damage because you decided to straighten your hair too much.
 Or it could mean that you've decided to embrace your natural hair and everything that comes with it.

 Aysha, Finance Controller